Banned Debt Collectors You Should Avoid

 2. You’ve received threats or harassment from collectors.

-Repeated calls, threats of arrest, or phony legal letters?
+Why am i getting tax debt relief calls? threats of arrest, or phony legal letters?
 These are red flags that you need legal backup—especially if banned collectors are involved.

 3. You’re considering bankruptcy but want alternatives.